Short History of the Most Important Expeditions Revealed Earth’s Biggest Secrets

 According to the official site of the GEDI project, scientists will be able to quantify the potential for existing and new forests to store carbon in the future.
 The scientists will model de spatial and temporal distribution of habitat structure and its influence on biodiversity.

 6. An Expedition in the Deepest Areas of the Biosphere

 Life is teeming below the surface of seas and oceans, and the Deep Carbon Observatory wants to know more about it.
 This expedition has been going on for a decade.
-This year in October, the researchers will reveal the most significant findings in an international conference held in Washington, DC.
+This year in October, the researchers will reveal the most significant findings at an international conference held in Washington, DC.

-The focus of the conference, according to the website of the the Deep Carbon Observatory, will be “the nature and extent of carbon present in the Earth’s core, the nature of the whole Earth carbon cycle and how has it changed over Earth’s history, and the mechanisms that govern microbial evolution and dispersal in the deep biosphere”.
+The focus of the conference, according to the website of the Deep Carbon Observatory, will be “the nature and extent of carbon present in the Earth’s core, the nature of the whole Earth carbon cycle and how has it changed over Earth’s history, and the mechanisms that govern microbial evolution and dispersal in the deep biosphere”.

 7. NASA Drills to Explore Sub-Glacial Lake in Antarctica – Uncovers some of Earth’s Biggest Secrets

 NASA is likely to lead the race of scientific expeditions this year.
 In this instance, a team of researchers is currently drilling to the ice of Antarctica to reach Lake Mercer, which is buried at 1,200 meters (4,000 feet) under the West Antarctic Ice Sheet.